 As much as I love a slow-simmered dish or technical recipe, it's nice to have a couple of quick and easy meals in my back pocket for busy nights.
-This Chicken Poblano Chili is packed with spicy fresh poblanos, hearty white beans, and tender chicken in a broth seasoned with garlic, cumin, and lime.
-This deliciousness can be ready in 20 minutes (or less) due to the time-saving magic of rotisserie chicken.
+This Chicken Poblano Chili is packed with spicy fresh poblanos, hearty white beans, fire-roasted corn, and tender chicken in a broth seasoned with garlic, cumin, coriander, and lime.
+This easy weeknight meal can be ready in 20-minutes due to the time-saving magic of rotisserie chicken.

 Do I have to use rotisserie chicken?

-No, but it definitely makes things especially easy.
-Leftover shredded chicken is perfect for this and it’s also wonderful with shredded turkey, making it a wonderful dish for repurposing all the leftover Thanksgiving turkey.
+You do not have to use rotisserie chicken, but it definitely makes things especially easy.
+Leftover shredded or diced chicken is also perfect for this if you prefer.
+It's also wonderful with shredded or diced turkey, making it a wonderful dish for repurposing all the leftover Thanksgiving turkey.

 What to serve this Chicken Poblano Chili with

 This chili is perfectly hearty on its own, but it's also super tasty if you want to add a side of warm corn tortillas, tortilla chips, or a batch of Brown Butter Buttermilk Skillet Cornbread.